GavinHuttley/tib/source/molevol/neutral_theory.rst

 Exercises
 ---------

 #.
-Use the :ref:`thought experiment <neutral_variation>` to explain the :ref:`King and Jukes conjecture <king_jukes>'.
+Use the :ref:`thought experiment <neutral_variation>` to explain the King and Jukes conjecture.

 #.
-Construct an example alignment that illustrates how the :ref:`King and Jukes conjecture <king_jukes>' will manifest on real data.
+Construct an example alignment that illustrates how the King and Jukes conjecture will manifest on real data.
 Explain what features of your synthetic alignment relate to the King and Jukes conjecture and why.

 ------